inviqa/harness-go/docs/how-to-guides/add-a-database.md

 When writing integration tests, you will likely want to use an isolated database so that the main application does not interfere with your test data (if it is running in the background).
 If you are using a Postgres database, this is automatically created for you (with an `_test` suffix on your main database name).

->_NOTE: You will need to run migrations on the test database at the start of your integration test suite as you would in the main application._
+>_NOTE: You will need to run migrations on the test database at the start of your integration test suite, just like you do in the main application._

 ## Example code